Otus-DevOps-2019-11/Aritain_microservices/README.md

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

+### docker-4 HW description

+Created different docker networks for container isolation and implemented them for the existing containers

+Formed a docker-compose file to create the whole container project, the file contains:

+- Whole configuration of existing containers

+- Corresponding networks for them

+- Enviroment variables described at ".env" file

+- An unique container name for each one

+~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

 ### docker-3 HW description

 Separate docker containers for each service were created.